 - Read about strategies for integrated clinical design and supporting health system infrastructure.

-- For a practical guide to expanding access to NCD treatment in settings like Rwanda, read the PIH Guide to Chronic Care Integration for Endemic NCDs.
+- For a practical guide to expanding access to NCD treatment in settings like Rwanda, check out our Chronic Care Toolkit or read the PIH Guide to Chronic Care Integration for Endemic NCDs.

 - Explore our database of NCD resources and tools.